jjh5902/Classification-of-Aircraft/README.md

 * tensorflow-gpu(1.2.x)
 * python 3.5.x

-## Dowload
+## Download
 ### weight and tfrecord file
 This is the tfrecord file needed for source code testing only.
 If you only want to test it, you can get the file below.
+You can unpack it into a folder like run.py.
 * Windows
 ```
 https://drive.google.com/file/d/1kH2nsj2gzinlOKyEOMEBYru2l1_ySo0B/view?usp=sharing